hashicorp/terraform-provider-aws/website/docs/r/ce_anomaly_subscription.html.markdown

     * `type` - (Required) The type of subscription.
 Valid Values: `SNS` | `EMAIL`.
     * `address` - (Required) The address of the subscriber.
 If type is `SNS`, this will be the arn of the sns topic.
 If type is `EMAIL`, this will be the destination email address.
 * `threshold` - (Required) The dollar value that triggers a notification if the threshold is exceeded.
+* `account_id` - (Optional) The unique identifier for the AWS account in which the anomaly subscription ought to be created.
 * `tags` - (Optional) A map of tags to assign to the resource.
 If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 ## Attributes Reference